-In Year 2, the Food Council, with the help of its Working Groups and partner organizations, plans to build upon the activities undertaken in Year 1 of the Food Security Plan.
-Among other initiatives, we will focus on strategies to increase benefits application assistance outreach and case management, and work with healthcare providers to help facilitate “screen and intervene” programs, along with appropriate sustainable referral and long-term case management mechanisms.
+In Year 3, the Food Council, with the help of its Working Groups and partner organizations, plans to build upon the activities undertaken in Years 1 and 2 of the Food Security Plan.
+Among other initiatives, we will continue to focus on strategies to increase benefits application assistance outreach and case management, and work with healthcare providers to help facilitate “screen and intervene” programs, along with appropriate sustainable referral and long-term case management mechanisms.

 - Support and expand food recovery

 - Strategically build capacity of smaller organizations & establish new programs

 - Maximize participation in benefit programs

 - Increase retail food access and expand food production

 - Engage community partners and the private sector

 - Health in all Policies for Food Assistance (Establish nutrition goals and standards for food assistance)

 - Food Security Plan Year 2 Community Update Handout

 - Food Security Plan Year 2 Community Update Slides